 Treatment may include:

-This procedure is a type of treatment that involves injecting a light-sensitive dye into your blood.
+This procedure is a type of treatment that involves injecting a light-sensitive dye into the blood.
 The affected areas in the back of the eye are then hit with a special laser light.
 The light activates the dye to destroy certain blood vessels.
 It also takes less than 30 minutes.
 You may need to have additional treatments.

 Vascular Endothelial Growth Factor Inhibitor

 Another way to treat wet AMD is an injection of a special medicine.
 It is called a vascular endothelial growth factor (VEGF) inhibitor.
 The medicine is injected into the vitreous (fluid) in the back of the eye.
-This method is growing quickly in popularity.
+This method is quickly growing in popularity.
 It usually needs to be repeated multiple times.
 About 1/3 of patients show significant improvement in vision.